 I am white.
 I was raised by a racist and a non-racist.
 I have always prided myself in being colorblind and not being a racist, but as I matured, I was shown that I did have some bias in my thinking.
 I was well-intentioned, but I had to know better to do better.
 So, let’s start with us.

-Social justice issues
+Social justice issues for kids

 No one should be discriminated against for race, gender, age, orientation, religion, nationality, education, or mental or physical ability.
 No matter where they fall in any of these areas, every American has the right to vote, get healthcare, have equal pay for equal work, have food security, and be treated with equality.